esr360/One-Nexus/src/ui/modules/elements/form/README.md

             ],
             // #Address fieldset will only be shown if
             // the #isHomeless checkbox is not checked
-            // (i.e it will be hidden if it is checked)
+            // - i.e it will be hidden if it is checked
             rules: [isHomeless => !isHomeless.checked]
         }
     }